 IETF Password Policies¶

-OpenLDAP has supported this draft since 2005.
-Fortress adds by integrating with its administrative and access control APIs.
+Fortress sully supports password policies of both ApacheDS and OpenLDAP.
+It adds by integrating with its administrative and access control APIs.
 These APIs enable outside apps to participate and manipulate OpenLDAP password policies without understanding the specifics of how they work.
 Fortress provides services for setting up new policies and ensuring password policies are tracked and enforced across all avenues.

 Fortress audits use OpenLDAP's slapd access log overlay.

 The Fortress audits rely on slapd events to track its data exchanges performed within its own APIs.
 Change event tracking includes adds, updates, and deletes of Fortress entities.
 Read and search events tracked include user authentication, authorization, and policy interrogations.
 Full historical data change tracking is maintained and may be searched later with APIs to be used for monitoring, reporting, and undo.
 The log may be retrieved later to synch with outside database for long-term regulatory and compliance concerns.